mcdo110492/worldtime/README.md

 ## Getting Started

-This project is made to learn how to use the flutter application This project is part of the tutorial that I follow in this youtube channel https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg
+This project is made to learn how to use the flutter application This project is part of the tutorial that I followed in this youtube channel https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg